FIU-SCIS-Senior-Projects/Betwixt-1.0/README.md

 ### `/server` ⚙

-Back-end code is located in the `/server` folder.
+Back-end code is located in the `server` branch.
 Run the following commands to get it running:

 ```bash
 $ npm install